Richard Burton: Acting credits and accolades

-On 10 November 2025, the centenary of his birth, blue plaques were unveiled at Burton's birth place at Pontrhydyfen, and at the Port Talbot house where he lived with his legal ward, Philip Burton.
+On 10 November 2025, the centenary of his birth, blue plaques were unveiled at Burton's birth place at Pontrhydyfen, and at the Port Talbot house where he lived with his legal guardian, Philip Burton.

 Society and culture

+In 2012 Yale University Press published The Richard Burton Diaries.
+Edited by Chris Williams, the book comprised extracts from diaries written between 1939 and 1983.

 Burton is portrayed by Dominic West, opposite Helena Bonham Carter, in 2013's Burton & Taylor.

 In 2025, Mr Burton, a British biographical drama film starring Harry Lawtey as a young Richard Burton and Toby Jones as Philip Burton, was released.